Ghost Blows Out the Light: Adaptations

 In July 2007, it was reported that Hollywood film studio New Line Cinema was planning a movie adaptation.
 It was stated that one of the two lead actors was to be Qian Zhijun, the teenager whose face was behind the Xiao Pang internet phenomenon, while other roles would be played by established Hong Kong movie stars.
 There has already been a bestselling online game released based on the book, while a play is also mooted.

 In 2015, two film adaptations of the novel was released.
 Zhang revealed that out of all eight volumes of the novel; half of them were sold to China Film Group Corporation, and the other half were sold to Wanda Pictures.
 Zhang worked with Wanda for Mojin: The Lost Legend, helping to write a new chapter especially for the film.
 The other adaptation, Chronicles of the Ghostly Tribe received mixed reviews as too many changes were made to the story in the original novel, and Zhang even issued a statement saying he was not involved with the screenplay.
 In 2018, another film was released titled Mojin: The Worm Valley.
-In 2022, a fourth adaptation will be released, The Legend Hunters.
+In 2025, a fourth adaptation was released, The Legend Hunters.

 Three television adaptations are also produced.
 Candle in the Tomb, released in December 2016 by Daylight Entertainment, is based on the first volume of the novel series of the same title.
-Two more adaptations The Weasel Grave and Mu Ye Gui Shi were released in 2017 and are based on the second volume and eighth volume of the series respectively.
-In 2019, another adaptation called The Wrath of Time was released and in 2020 The Lost Caverns was released followed by The Worm Valley in 2021 with the same casts.
+Two more adaptations The Weasel Grave and Mu Ye Gui Shi were released in 2017 and are based on the second volume and partly eighth volume of the series respectively.

+In 2019, another adaptation called The Wrath of Time was released and in 2020 The Lost Caverns was released followed by The Worm Valley in 2021 with the same casts reprising for 2022's Kunlun Tomb and 2023's South Sea Tomb.